xvnpw/hacking/conferences/THS-2022-How-do-criminals-steal-your-money.md

 # How do criminals steal your money?
-A few words about online credit card skimmers.
+A few words about online credit card skimmers

 * Credit cards transaction in internet are dangeraus
   * Skimmer - phisical